-Lampang was once known as Kukutthanakorn, or City of the Roosters.
-The name was derived from a local legend that describes a visit by the Lord Buddha.
-Beforehand, the god Phra Indra was worried that the locals would not wake up in time to give him alms, so he created a white rooster to crow at dawn.
+The city began life known as Kukut Tha Nakorn, or City of the Roosters, supposedly founded in the seventh century by the Mon queen, Cham Thewi from neighbouring Haripunchai.
+The name was derived from a legend describing an upcoming visit by Buddha.
+The god Indra was worried that the locals would not wake up in time to give him alms, so he created a white rooster to crow at dawn.
+It has remained the city’s symbol ever since.

 Download your Lampang PDF guide